FAQ Regarding Polygraph Examinations

 The Michigan Criminal Defense Power Law Firm

-If you are asking yourself, “should I take a polygraph exam that is requested by the police?” you need the help of a seriously experienced criminal defense lawyer.
-The defense team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience protecting clients and helping clients make these decisions.
+If you are asking yourself, “Should I take a polygraph exam?” you need the help of a seriously experienced criminal defense lawyer.
+The defense team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience protecting and helping clients make these complex and strategic decisions.
+Our team of criminal defense lawyers protect and defend clients in state and federal courts throughout Michigan.
+Call us for a free consultation.
+We can discuss the role of polygraph examinations in criminal cases, answer your questions, and work with you to develop a winning strategy.

 We will find a way to help you and, most importantly,